Photo by Krzysztof Golik

 Price: €600–4,000/night | Location: Via Bocca di Leone 23, Spagna area

-Portrait Roma (the Ferragamo family hotel — the third property in the Portrait series after Firenze and Milano) is the finest boutique in Rome — the extraordinary apartment-style suites (the most residential and personal hotel concept in Rome — the fully equipped kitchens, the large living spaces, the deeply personal service), the extraordinary Lungotevere views (the upper suites look directly over the Tiber River and the Castel Sant’Angelo — the most extraordinary hotel view in Rome), and the excellent ZUMA restaurant (the finest Asian restaurant in a Rome hotel).
+Portrait Roma (the Ferragamo family hotel — the third property in the Portrait series after Firenze and Milano) is the standout boutique in Rome.
+The apartment-style suites are the most residential and personal hotel concept in the city — fully equipped kitchens, large living spaces, deeply personal service.
+The upper suites look directly over the Tiber River and the Castel Sant’Angelo, a Lungotevere panorama few Rome hotels can rival, and the ZUMA restaurant is the top Asian table in any Rome hotel.

 Palazzo Manfredi — Colosseum View